CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/show.md

 ### Related Commands

-- netq show mac-history
+- ```netq show mac-history```

 - - -

 ## netq show agents

 Displays basic configuration, health, and connectivity status for all nodes or a specific node running NetQ Agent in your network fabric.
-This command gives you an easy way to see if any NetQ Agents or their nodes have lost power, if they have difficulty communicating with the telemetry server, or whether agents are running different versions of software.
-Any of these situations could cause problems in the operation of your network.
+This command gives you an easy way to see if any NetQ Agents or their nodes have lost power, if they have difficulty communicating with the telemetry server, or whether agents are running different software versions.

-The output provides:
+The output displays:

 <!-- vale off -->
-- Whether each node has been heard recently (last 90 seconds)
+- Whether each node has communicated recently (last 90 seconds)
 - If each node is in time synchronization with the NetQ appliance or virtual machine
 - The NetQ Agent software version currently running on the node
 - How long the node has been operationally up
 - How long the NetQ Agent has been operationally up
 - The last time the NetQ Agent was reinitialized
-- When the last change occurred for the any of these items
+- When the last change occurred for any of the above items
 <!-- vale on -->

 ### Syntax